aryanandroiddev/VoIPCallSim/README.md

   - Caller name
   - Time
   - "Call Back" quick action
-- Tapping notification opens the call log screen
+- Tapping the notification opens the call log screen

 ### ✅ Bonus
-- Schedule test call using the main screen
+- Schedule a test call using the main screen

 ---